mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `access_type`: Optional.
 A value of `offline` will generate a refresh token along with the access token.
 - `code_challenge_method`: Required if using [PKCE](pkce.md).
 Must be `S256`, no other value is accepted.
 - `code_challenge`: Required if using [PKCE](pkce.md).
 A minimum length of 43 characters and a maximum length of 128 characters string, encoded as `BASE64URL`.
+- `keys_jwe`: Optional.
+A JWE bundle to be returned to the client when it redeems the authorization code.

 **Example:**